-There were no violations of the Surveillance Use Policy for the CCTV Public Video Monitors discovered during this period.
-No audit was conducted during this initial reporting period.
+There were no violations of the Surveillance Use Policy for the CCTV Public Video Monitors however they were deemed not effective and removed.

 The CCTV Public Monitors were installed at Civic Center Station as part of the District's efforts to reduce fare evasion.
-While specific crime statistics associated with the monitors were not analyzed for this report, the feedback from frontline employees was that the monitors were not effective, and the test is therefore being discontinued.
+The feedback from frontline employees was that the monitors were not effective, and the test is therefore being discontinued.